What Is Bitcoin and What Is a Cryptocurrency or Digital Currency

 Bitcoin officially launched in January 2009 when Nakamoto created the first block of the blockchain by mining 50 coins, which is known as the “genesis block.”
 In early 2009, shortly after the genesis block was mined, Bitcoin had essentially no value.
 Eventually, it commanded a price below one U.S. penny until the summer of 2010, when Bitcoins traded for up to eight cents.
 By early 2011 the electronic coins started to gain traction and reached a value of $1, and the valuation has never looked back since.

-How Bitcoin Uses Blockchain Technology To Verify Trades
+How Bitcoin Uses Blockchain Technology to Verify Trades

-The power of the public blockchain is that the Bitcoin trades recorded in blocks are shared, verified and recorded by thousands of computers around the world, so that no one person or group controls the ledger of transactions.
+The power of the public blockchain is that the Bitcoin trades recorded in blocks are shared, verified, and recorded by thousands of computers around the world, so that no one person or group controls the ledger of transactions.
 This prevents fraud from occurring, since there are many different parties verifying and recording Bitcoin transactions at the same time.

 When someone buys or sells Bitcoin, the transaction takes place between electronic Bitcoin wallets, which have digital signatures as a security measure.
 Since all transactions are shared via the public blockchain, a new transaction can be verified as being legitimate by tracing back the Bitcoins being traded to the block which contains their origin when they were first produced.

-The Bitcoin Blockchain Is Designed To Secure Transactions
+The Bitcoin Blockchain Is Designed to Secure Transactions

 How Bitcoin Is Created and How Many Will Be Made

-After the “genesis block” and original fifty Bitcoins were created, all subsequent Bitcoins have been and will be created by mining for the coins.
+After the “genesis block” and original 50 Bitcoins were created, all subsequent Bitcoins have been and will be created by mining for the coins.
 Mining is a process done by computers, and is an effort to try to capture the next block of transactions and earn Bitcoins.
 Computers must solve a complicated math formula called a “hash” that is associated with the pending block of transactions.
 Once the hash is solved and the transactions are verified, the newest block is awarded to the computers that solved the hash and verified the transactions within the block are legitimate.
 The owners of the mining computers are then awarded newly minted Bitcoins, as well as processing fees associated with the transactions within the block that was added.

 Originally, Bitcoin miners were awarded 50 coins for their successful mining efforts.
 By design, the maximum number of Bitcoins is 21 million.
 Nakamoto wrote this maximum amount in the Bitcoin code to ensure that endless coins were not produced.
 The coin awards for successful mining decrease by half over time as specific milestones in the number of blocks are reached, a process called halving.
 The awards have gone from 50 to 25 in 2012 to 12.50 in 2016.
 Eventually, they will drop to 6.25 coins until the maximum of 21 million coins have been mined.